graciellehigino/ms_range_interactions/manuscript.md

 Predators with less preys lose more range with our method ([@fig:degree]).
-For instance, both *Leptailurus serval* and *Canis mesomelas* have only one prey in the Serengeti food web ([@tbl:everyone]), each of them with a very small range compared to those of their predators.
+For instance, both *Leptailurus serval* and *Canis mesomelas* have only one prey in the Serengeti food web ([@tbl:everyone]), each of them with a very small range compared to those of their predator.
 This discrepancy between range sizes promotes significant range loss.
 On the other hand, predators of the genus *Panthera* are some of the most connected species, and they also lose the least proportion of their ranges.
 This mismatch between predators and preys can also